-It is your responsibility to request distributions from your account once you reach age 73.
-If you pass away and your beneficiary is your spouse, distributions may be deferred until April 1 following the calendar year in which you would have reached age 73.
-In that case, it is your beneficiary's responsibility to request distributions.
-Getty Human Resources will not notify you or your beneficiary when distributions are due.
-Failure to take distributions when and in the amounts required by law may result in an excise tax of up to 25% on the amount not distributed.
+It will be your responsibility to request money from your account after you reach age 73.
+If you die, and your beneficiary is your spouse, the money can be left in the Program until the April 1 after the calendar year you would have reached age 73.
+In this case, it will be your beneficiary's responsibility to request money from your account.
+Getty Human Resources will not notify you.
+If you or your beneficiary do not take distributions when and in the amounts required by law, a 50% excise tax could be imposed on you or your beneficiary.